docs

 - 100 providers: $42,900 per month, $514,800 per year

-The growth trajectory is linear by design.
-A billing company that doubles its book from 25 to 50 providers doubles its software seat cost simultaneously.
-For a billing company charging 4 to 6 percent of collections, the software cost as a share of that service fee grows with every new provider added.
+The growth is linear by design.
+A billing company that doubles its book from 25 to 50 providers doubles its seat cost with it.
+For a billing company charging 4 to 6 percent of collections, software as a share of that service fee climbs with every provider added.

-The structural break-even is the number of providers at which the per-provider seat fee, plus add-ons, plus onboarding, exceeds what the billing company earns from billing that provider.
-Billing companies with a book of largely lower-volume providers — therapists, solo practitioners, small specialty groups — hit this break-even sooner than those with high-volume multispecialty groups.
+The break-even is the provider count at which the seat fee, plus add-ons, plus onboarding, exceeds what the billing company earns from billing that provider.
+Books weighted toward lower-volume providers (therapists, solo practitioners, small specialty groups) hit it sooner than high-volume multispecialty groups.

 See the full cost analysis against Tebra for more on the 50-provider math.